Top 5 Best Robot Vacuum Cleaners for Carpet in 2021?

 Also, get a robot vacuum with Wi-Fi to support Smartphone App operation.
 You can always control the robot vacuum even when you are miles away.

 Also, having a Smart home ready robot vacuum cleaner in this age of Smart technology is irresistible.
 Alexa and Google Assistant compatibility is also a top consideration.

 What’s the best robot vacuum for carpets?

-The Roomba 980 is the best overall robot vacuum cleaner for carpets.
-But what makes it better than the rest, including the Roomba 960?
+The Roomba S9+ is the best overall robot vacuum cleaner for carpets.
+But what makes it better than the rest, including the Roomba 980?

-Besides the Roomba 980 has an excellent navigation system; iAdapt 2.0.
-This is the industry-leading technology because it uses cameras and sensors whereas most robot vacuums use sensors only.
-Roomba 960 also has this navigation system but lacks Carpet Boost which is primary in our discussion today.
+Besides, the Roomba S9 has an excellent navigation system; iAdapt 3.0.
+This is the industry-leading technology because it uses cameras and sensors, whereas most robot vacuums use sensors only.
+It also has a self-emptying bin technology that can hold dirt for an entire month.

 Unfortunately, the Roomba S9+ is too expensive if you are on a budget.